Direct Marketing Commission - Enforcing Higher Industry Standards

 Q. What is the difference between the Data & Marketing Commission and the Data & Marketing Association?

-The Direct Marketing Commission (DMC) is the body which oversees the Data & Marketing Association (DMA)’s Code.
-The Code and DMC are here to give effective protection to recipients, users and practitioners of direct marketing.
-We aim to ensure companies observe the highest standards of integrity and trade fairly with their customers and with each other, and we do this by investigating complaints, scrutinising data & marketing issues and practices, and providing guidance to consumers.
+The Data & Marketing Commission (DMC) is the body which oversees and enforces the DMA Code.
+The Code is an ethical framework that sets the standards for the data and marketing industry.
+All DMA members should adhere to the Code, demonstrating their commitment to build trust and drive effectiveness in marketing.
+The Code and DMC aim to ensure companies observe the highest standards of integrity and trade fairly with their customers and with each other, and we do this by investigating complaints against members of the DMA, and scrutinising data driven marketing issues and practices.

-The DMC investigates all data & marketing complaints against DMA members where the complaint is within the scope of the DMA Code.
-If the complaint is not covered by the Code, it is referred to another relevant organisation.
+The DMC investigates and adjudicates on reported breaches of the Code by DMA members.
+If the complaint is not covered by the Code, it will be referred to another relevant organisation.

 Q. What sanctions can the Data & Marketing Commission impose?

-If a complaint is upheld following adjudication, the DMC has a range of sanctions that it will apply proportionately, depending on the seriousness of the issue or complaint.
+If a complaint is upheld following adjudication, the DMC has a range of sanctions that it may consider, including the following:

 These include: